bergrans/SPNM/README.md

 Steam Pop Noise Machine
 ====

 The Steam Pop Noise Machine (SPNM) is part of the [Steam Pop Machine](http://www.steampopmachine.com/) project.
 The Steam Pop Machine is a large mobile popcorn  machine build in [Steampunk style](http://nl.wikipedia.org/wiki/Steampunk).
 This machine is used for selling popcorn on huge festivals/events in an atractive/interactive way.
 To make the machine more realistic some background-, random- and trigged noises are used to spice things up.
-That's what the SPNM if for.
+That's what the SPNM is for.

 A 4 channel relay board is added to control some more powerfull stuff like lights or motors.